modcloth-labs/druidia/README.md

 # Druidia

-Druidia is a really simple HTTP endpoint for logging (JSON) messages.
+Druidia is a really simple HTTP endpoint for logging messages.

-Make an HTTP POST to the URL `/:type` and it logs the message to a file with a name that matches `type`
+1. Make an HTTP POST of a JSON blob to the URL `/:type`
+2. Druidia logs the message to a file with `type` in the filename!!

 ## Build & Run

+Druidia uses [sbt](http://www.scala-sbt.org/) as a build tool.
 After cloning the repo

     $ cd <REPODIR>

 To build an executable jar:

-    $ sbt clean assembly
+    $ sbt assembly

 To run it: